adityakunapuli/ToyotaManual/README.md

 # Toyota Repair Manual Copy Tool

-This tool allows one to copy the official technician's repair for any given vehicle.
+This tool allows you to copy the official technician's repair for any given vehicle.
 Note: you still require an active subscription to
 [Toyota's TIS Website](https://techinfo.toyota.com/).

 To get started, ensure that the following file is located in the your root directory (e.g., `/Users/<UserName>/toyota.yml`)